allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 }
 ```

-We'll be sending requests to WireMock over unencrypted connection so we need to allow arbitrary loads in our Info.plist.
+We'll be sending requests to WireMock over unencrypted connection so we need to allow arbitrary loads in Info.plist.
-We only want to do this for Localhost configuration and no other so we'll add two additional build phases to our
+We only want to do this for Localhost configuration and no other so we'll add two additional build phases to
-application target.
+the application target.

 First one will run before actual compilation takes place and will enable arbitrary loads for Localhost: